Shaktism: Origins and history

-The earliest archaeological evidence of what appears to be an Upper Paleolithic shrine for Shakti worship were discovered in the terminal upper paleolithic site of Baghor I (Baghor stone) in Sidhi district of Madhya Pradesh, India.
-The excavations, carried out under the guidance of noted archaeologists G. R. Sharma of Allahabad University and J. Desmond Clark of University of California and assisted by Jonathan Mark Kenoyer and J.N.
-Pal, dated the Baghor formation to between 9000 B.C and 8000 B.C.

-The origins of Shakti worship can also be traced to Indus Valley civilization.
+The earliest archaeological evidence of what appears to be an Upper Paleolithic shrine for Shakti worship were discovered in the terminal Upper Paleolithic site of Baghor I (Baghor stone) in Sidhi district of Madhya Pradesh, India.
+The excavations were conducted under the guidance of archaeologists G. R. Sharma of Allahabad University and J. Desmond Clark of the University of California, with assistance from Jonathan Mark Kenoyer and J. N. Pal.
+The Baghor formation was dated to between 9000 BC and 8000 BC.
+The origins of Shakti worship may also be traced to the Indus Valley Civilisation.

-Among the earliest evidence of reverence for the female aspect of God in Hinduism is this passage in chapter 10.125 of the Rig Veda, also called the Devi Suktam hymn:
+Among the earliest evidence of reverence for the female aspect of the deity in Hinduism is this passage in chapter 10.125 of the Rig Veda, also called the Devi Suktam hymn:

-The Vedic literature reveres various goddesses, but far less frequently than Gods Indra, Agni and Soma.
-Yet, they are declared equivalent aspects of the neutral Brahman, of Prajapati and Purusha.
+The Vedic literature reveres various goddesses, but far less frequently than the gods Indra, Agni and Soma.
 The goddesses often mentioned in the Vedic layers of text include the Ushas (dawn), Vāc (speech, wisdom), Sarasvati (as river), Prithivi (earth), Nirriti (annihilator), Shraddha (faith, confidence).
-Goddesses such as Uma appear in the Upanishads as another aspect of divine and the knower of ultimate knowledge (Brahman), such as in section 3 and 4 of the ancient Kena Upanishad.
+In Kena Upanishad (sections 3-4), the goddess Uma is described as another aspect of divine and the knower of ultimate knowledge (Brahman).

-Hymns to goddesses are in the ancient Hindu epic Mahabharata, particularly in the Harivamsa section, which was a late addition (100 to 300 CE) to the work.
-The archaeological and textual evidence implies, states Thomas Coburn, that the goddess had become as prominent as God in Hindu tradition by about the third or fourth century.
-The literature on Shakti theology grew in ancient India, climaxing in one of the most important texts of Shaktism called the Devi Mahatmya.
-This text, states C. Mackenzie Brown – a professor of Religion, is both a culmination of centuries of Indian ideas about the divine woman, as well as a foundation for the literature and spirituality focussed on the female transcendence in centuries that followed.
-The Devi-Mahatmya is not the earliest literary fragment attesting to the existence of devotion to a goddess figure, states Thomas B. Coburn – a professor of Religious Studies, but "it is surely the earliest in which the object of worship is conceptualized as goddess, with a capital G".
+Hymns to goddesses are also in Mahabharata, particularly in the Harivamsa section (100 to 300 CE) to the work.
+Thomas B. Coburn notes that by about the third or fourth century, archaeological and textual evidence suggest the goddess had become as prominent as God.
+Shakti theology developed in ancient India, reaching its peak in one of the most important texts of Shaktism, the Devi Mahatmya.
+C. Mackenzie Brown describes the text as both the culmination of centuries of Indian ideas about the divine woman and the foundation for the literary and spiritual focus on female transcendence in the centuries that followed.
+The Devi Mahatmya is considered in Shaktism to be as important as the Bhagavad Gita.
+According to Thomas Coburn, the Devi-Mahatmya is not the earliest literary fragment attesting to the devotion to a goddess figure, but "it is surely the earliest in which the object of worship is conceptualized as goddess, with a capital G".